didillysquat/VTK2022/README.md

 /usr/bin/ls
 ```

-While this might seem convenient there are many reasons not to install programs at the system level not limited to:
+While this might seem convenient, there are many reasons not to install programs at the system level not limited to:
 - You must have root access to be able to install the programs
 - It is difficult to work with multiple versions of programs (i.e. v0.1.3 vs v0.1.4)